 Before couples can acquire the benefits of domestic partnership, they must submit a registration form at a local county marriage office.
-In addition, couples will need to meet a list of criteria before registration can occur.
 In Oregon, the partnership is immediately recognized after registration and fees are paid.
-There are limitations as to who can register.
+However, couples will need to meet a list of criteria before registration can occur.
 For example, in Oregon, registration is only available to same-sex couples.
+However, heterosexual couples often reside together in a relationship akin to marriage, and create in informal domestic partnership which is recognized under Oregon case law.

 How Does a Domestic Partnership Compare to Marriage?